CDDLeiden/PyVADesign/README.md

 Combined I477D-A484S

-The order of the input does not matter, so an example file could be
+The order of the input does not matter, so an example file could be e.g.

 G432E\
 R436Q\